Boryyy/instaTrack/README.md

 # instaTrack - Instagram followers tracker.

-A simple script that will track your instagram followers , if anyone removes you or add you , and then a bot account will print it into your dm account. ( You need two accounts , the main account that has the followers , and an bot account.)
+A simple script that will track your instagram followers , if anyone removes you or add you , and then a bot account will print it into your dm account.
+It has cookie support , the script will make you login only once. ( You need two accounts , the main account that has the followers , and an bot account.)

 Tested with 500 followers and it takes like less than a minute , if you have more followers will take longer.